CIO: 3 Questions to Ask about your Enterprise Data Lake

 Today’s CIOs are no strangers to the concept of the Enterprise Data Lake.
-Oftentimes, an enterprise data lake is viewed as a panacea for all a CIO’s data ills, including being viewed as the ‘holy grail’ for those trying to spur digital transformation.
+Often times, an enterprise data lake is viewed as a panacea for all a CIO’s data ills, including being viewed as the ‘holy grail’ for those trying to spur digital transformation.
 Yet many CIOs are still struggling to see the payoffs from such data lake investments.

-Well known Big Data commentator, Bernard Marr, observed that this is likely the result of disconnected goals and lack of communication between professionals working directly with enterprise data, and those responsible for business performance.
+Well known Big Data commentator, Bernard Marr, observed that this is likely the result of disconnected goals and lack of communications between professionals working directly with enterprise data, and those responsible for business performance.
 In fact, based on a recent study from The Economist, although seventy percent of business executives rated sales and marketing analytics as ‘very’ or ‘extremely important’, only two percent say they have achieved ‘broad, positive impact.’
 A similar study by research firm Gartner said: the maturity of businesses and how they use Business Intelligence effectively is still low with only five percent of respondents indicating they have the ability to completely take advantage of advanced analytics.

 While both studies reveal the gap between data analysts and decision makers in analytics initiatives, what they overlook is the role data lakes play in amending such disconnections.
 Ultimately, CIOs need to take a more strategic approach to enterprise data lakes.
 Here are three questions CIOs should ask themselves in order to reap the full benefits of their data lakes.

 Q. Do You Have a Cohesive Strategy for Your Data Lake?

 It seems almost instinctive for CIOs to start any data lake initiative by considering to what extent their data lake will be used and build a strategy accordingly.
 Who will provide data, which departments, which data sets, and who will consume the data?
 These are important questions to ask when CIOs are determining their data lake strategy.